gemseo/gemseo/doc_src/source/software/installation.rst

 and you can now proceed with the installation of |g|.

-You may leave the anaconda environment with:
+You may leave the anaconda environment with

 .. code-block:: console